laurieroy/rails-strava-clone/README.md

 To run (dev mode): foreman start -f Procfile.dev

+### Stuff I learned:
+- For the AJAX to be processed, it needs to be` local: false` and not `remote: true`

 ### TODO:
 - Fix totals to remove distance activity.rb when activity is deleted.
 Case activities.nil

-- Review pundit scope, add tests
+- Review pundit scope (removed from Shoe for it to work), add tests